Wigner crystallization in Bernal bilayer graphene: Conclusions and comments on experiments

 \section{Conclusions and comments on experiments}

 In summary, here we have considered the WC state in BBG, providing a discussion of its ground state ordering and an estimation of its phase boundary in the space of density and displacement field.
-One of our more remarkable conclusions is that if one ignores trigonal warping, then the radially-symmetric low energy band structure enables a magnetization transition of the WC state as a function of the increasing displacement field, driven by the coupling between the Berry flux $\tilde{\Phi}$ and the orbital angular momentum $\ell$.
+One of our more remarkable conclusions is that if one ignores trigonal warping, then the radially-symmetric low energy band structure enables a magnetization transition of the WC state as a function of the increasing displacement field, driven by the coupling between the Berry flux $\Phi$ and the orbital angular momentum $\ell$.
 Unfortunately, trigonal warping drastically lowers the energy scale associated with this coupling since it splits the rotationally-symmetric ``Mexican hat'' band structure into three discrete mini-valleys.
 In principle, an electron in a radially symmetric confining potential still undergoes a magnetization transition as a function of the displacement field, even when trigonal warping is present, associated with a winding transition in the momentum space wavefunction.
 Such a transition may be relevant for quantum dots in BBG \cite{ge_visualization_2020}.
-In the WC, however, the small energy scale associated with the coupling between $\tilde{\Phi}$ and $\ell$ is overwhelmed by the non-radially-symmetric component of the confining potential arising from the Wigner lattice.
+In the WC, however, the small energy scale associated with the coupling between $\Phi$ and $\ell$ is overwhelmed by the non-radially-symmetric component of the confining potential arising from the Wigner lattice.
 Instead, we predict (using the results of Ref.~\cite{calvera2022pseudo}) that the ground state of the WC is associated with a nontrivial patterning of the minivalley order in space (Fig.~\ref{fig: Stripe_MV}).
+It is worth noting that a very recent theoretical study \cite{Aguilar2026full} using Hartree-Fock calculations has predicted a qualitatively similar phase diagram to our Fig.~\ref{fig: PD_twarp}, including multiple reentrances of the WC state, persisting to much higher density (with different regions of the WC being associated with different patterns of spin and valley polarization).
+However, Hartree-Fock is known to over-predict the stability of the WC phase by as much as two orders of magnitude in electron density \cite{azadi2024quantum, bernu2011hartree, Aguilar2026full}.